diku-dk/futhark-website/index.md

 Futhark is not designed for graphics programming, but can instead use the compute power of the GPU to accelerate data-parallel array computations.
-The language supports **regular nested data-parallelism**, as well as a form of imperative-style in-place modification of arrays, while still preserving the purity of the language via the use of a **uniqueness type system**.
+The language supports **regular nested data-parallelism** and **automatic differentiation**, as well as a form of imperative-style in-place modification of arrays, while still preserving the purity of the language via the use of a **uniqueness type system**.

 While the Futhark language and compiler is an **ongoing research project**, it is quite usable for real programming, and can compile